kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Creates a cross phase spectrum with overlap based on two channels input.
-Divided into a number of subsamples, each subsample is multiplied with a hanning window.
-Each complient subset of the two input signals are multiplied together.
+Divided into a number of subsamples, each subsample is multiplied with a hanninwindow.
+Each compliant subset of the two input signals are multiplied together.
 The average of these subsets are the resulting cross phase spectrum.